Delve.ai

 • How likely are you to respond to this email campaign?

-Furthermore, add performance data of past marketing campaigns to check what worked and what didn’t – it gives the AI model more context to work with.
+You can further add performance data of past marketing campaigns to check what worked and what didn’t – it gives the AI model more context to work with.
 You will have to tweak your prompts to get efficient outputs, but the results are well worth it.
 Who knows, it might just help you create an ad that goes viral!

 In product development, design, and testing